Keyboard shortcuts

 }

-// as part of a multi-line comment.
+// so the compiler treats it as a comment.

 Booleans

-False && False // => False
+False && False // False

-True && False // => False
+True && False // False

-True && True // => True
+True && True // True

-False || False // => False
+False || False // False

-True || False // => True
+True || False // True

-True || True // => True
+True || True // True

 import gleam/io